 For centuries, musicians and philosophers have wondered about the secret power of music.
 Why does it make us feel so many different kinds of emotions?
 Some believed that songs drew their power from a metaphysical source.
 Others thought that melodies imitated nature, like patterns in a bird song.

 None of these great thinkers realized that one day, in the near distant future, some of the world's most popular music would be composed from 2D unicorns and politically incorrect frog memes.
-Thanks to the experimental music theory channels hosted by youtube creatives like Andrew Huang, music memes are rapidly evolving in an interesting new direction.
+Thanks to the experimental music theory channels hosted by youtube creatives like Glasys and Andrew Huang, music memes are rapidly evolving in an interesting new direction.